GhostManager/cobalt_sync/README.md

    COBALT_PARSER_COMMAND="monitor /logs -s http://cobalt_web:9000 --onlyHashes --reprocess"
    COBALT_LOGS_PATH="/opt/cobaltstrike/logs"
     ```

+   * `GHOSTWRITER_API_KEY` is the API key for your Ghostwriter instance.
+This is used to authenticate to the GraphQL API.
+   * `GHOSTWRITER_URL` is the URL for your Ghostwriter instance (e.g., _https://ghostwriter.local_).
+This is used to authenticate to the GraphQL API.
    * `COBALT_LOGS_PATH` is the path to where the logs are that you want to monitor.
 This folder gets mounted into the `cobalt_sync-cobalt_parser-1` container as `/logs`
-   * `COBALT_PARSER_COMMAND` is the command for the `cobalt-parser` to run inside of the golang container.
+   * `COBALT_PARSER_COMMAND` is the command for the `cobalt-parser` to run inside the Golang container.
 By default, this monitors the logs directory for changes and syncs all events to the internal `cobalt_web` service that's running.
 This will also reprocess all the files every night at midnight.

 2. Start docker compose with `sudo docker compose up --build -d` (to stop, run `sudo docker compose down`).
 To view output, use the following:

    * `sudo docker logs --follow cobalt_sync-cobalt_web-1` (viewing the logs of the python web server that posts to Ghostwriter)
    * `sudo docker logs --follow cobalt_sync-cobalt_parser-1` (viewing the logs of the golang file parser and monitor for cobalt strike logs)
    * `sudo docker logs --follow cobalt_sync-redis-1` (viewing the logs of the redis container)

 3. Verify a new entry was created in your Ghostwriter activity log.
 If not, check your Event Log and script console for connection or authentication errors.

 ## Troubleshooting